alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 my experience, I hope it conveys the *potential* outcomes enough to be useful.
 My aim for this post is
 to convey the *potential* outcomes.
+* For that reason, this post is long.
+Sorry.
+I tried to make it shorter and I failed.

 Desire to do a PhD